cyrilbois/developer-playbook/api-development-swagger.md

 #### Architectural Decisions

 1. Languages: Python/NodeJS

-2.
+## Stack

+1. Decide if it is [serverless or container use case.](/containeraas.md)

-# Getting Started with the Serverless Framework
+1. # Getting Started with the Serverless Framework

-* What is it and why should you use it?
+2. What is it and why should you use it?

-* how to create a simple API
+3. how to create a simple API

 ## Setup your project